Medication Therapy Management Program

 - We print your PML and MAP and either mail or hand-deliver them to you within 14 days of your CMR.

 - Quarterly Targeted Medication Reviews (TMR).
 This review helps find possible safety concerns.
 They include drugs that people over age 65 should not take.
-The TMR also may offer other drug therapies that you should be for on your conditions but aren’t.
+The TMR also may offer other drug therapies that you should be on for your conditions but aren’t.
 If our MTMP pharmacists find issues, we send you a letter with ways to help improve your drug use.
 We may also fax any issues to your doctor.

 If you want to be in our MTMP but are unable to, you can authorize someone on your behalf.
 Our MTMP pharmacist may work with other team members if you need more help or services.